Dynamics of groups of automorphisms of character varieties and Fatou/Julia decomposition for Painlev\'e 6: Introduction

 Because the Fatou set can be non-empty it is interesting to determine how ``large'' the Julia set is, especially if one wishes to apply Theorems A and B. For this reason we study the interplay of the Fatou/Julia dichotomy with the locally non-discrete/discrete dichotomy.
 We will first discuss the locally non-discrete/discrete dichotomy and then relate it to the Fatou/Julia dichotomy.

-In Section~\ref{SEC:LOCALLY_NONDISCRETE}, it will be shown the existence of a very large set of parameters $(A,B,C,D)$ for which $\Gamma_{A,B,C,D}$ is locally non-discrete on some open subset of the surface $S_{A,B,C,D}$.
-We therefore have the following theorem about the coexistence of both locally discrete and locally non-discrete dynamics:
+In Section~\ref{SEC:LOCALLY_NONDISCRETE}, we will show the existence of a very large set of parameters $(A,B,C,D)$ for which $\AUTOGROUP_{A,B,C,D}$ is locally non-discrete on some open subset of the surface $S_{A,B,C,D}$.
+Later in Section \ref{SEC:PROOF_OF_THEOREM_G} we obtain as a consequence the following theorem about the coexistence of both locally discrete and locally non-discrete dynamics:

 \begin{theoremF} There is an open neighborhood $\parameterneighborhood \subset \mathbb{C}^4$ of the Markoff Parameters $(0,0,0,0)$ and of each of the Dubrovin-Mazzocco Parameters $(A(a),B(a),C(a),D(a))$, where $a \in (-2,2)$, with the following property.